ponpoke/Neural-Scalpel/README.md

 ## Status: Core Hardened & Phase 6 Evaluation Active

 Neural-Scalpel has completed the **Phase 5-G Core API Hardening**.
-The experimental behavioral alignment scaffold has been promoted to a robust, validated toolkit with numerical guards, standardized reporting, and flexible layer mapping.
+The experimental behavioral alignment scaffold has been promoted into a hardened experimental Core API with numerical guards, standardized reporting, and flexible layer mapping.

 We are currently executing **Phase 6: Full SQL Capability Evaluation** to verify the functional task-level impact of transplanted intelligence.